Pleasantville (film): Plot

 David shows Bill a book of modern art, which inspires him to begin painting and to pursue a romance with Betty.
 Jennifer loses interest in sex and partying and becomes colorized after finding passion in literature.
-David pursues a romance with a classmate named Margaret, but is dismayed to find he is still black and white.
+David pursues a romance with a classmate, Margaret, but is dismayed to find he is still black and white.

-Betty leaves George to be with Bill, bewildering him.
-The town leaders, including the mayor, Big Bob, and others who remain black and white are suspicious of the recent changes and begin to discriminate against the "colored" people, considering them a threat to Pleasantville's values.
+Betty leaves George to be with Bill, leaving George bewildered.
+The town leaders, including the mayor Big Bob and others who remain black and white, are suspicious of the recent changes and begin to discriminate against the "colored" people, considering them a threat to Pleasantville's values.
 A riot is ignited by Bill's nude painting of Betty on the window of his malt shop.
 The shop is destroyed, books are burned and colored people are harassed in the street.
 David defends Betty from a gang of teenage boys, demonstrating newfound courage that turns him colored.

-The town council establishes a code of conduct that, among other things, bans colored citizens from public venues and outlaws reading, rock music and using colorful paint.
+The town council establishes a code of conduct that, among other things, bans colored citizens from public venues.
+It also outlaws reading, rock music and using colorful paint.
 In protest, David and Bill paint a colorful mural outside the soda fountain depicting the beauty of love, sex, music and literature.

 The two are arrested and brought to trial in front of the entire town.
 As David helps George realize how much he misses Betty, George becomes colorized along with everyone else in the courtroom, except for Big Bob, who refuses to change his ways.
-After David enrages him by suggesting that women may end up going to work while men stay home to cook and clean, Big Bob finally turns colorful before fleeing in shame.
+After David enrages him by suggesting that women may end up going to work while men stay home to cook and clean, Big Bob finally turns colorful before fleeing in shame with the entire courtroom laughing.

-As the entire town becomes colorized, color televisions start being sold, broadcasting footage of other countries, and the town's roads now lead to other cities.
-Jennifer chooses to stay behind and attend college in neighboring Springfield.
-Bidding farewell to her, Margaret and Betty while also promising to return whenever he can, David uses the remote control to return to the real world, where only an hour has passed since his disappearance.
+As the entire town becomes colorized, color television sets start being sold, broadcasting footage of other countries, and the town's roads now lead to other cities.
+Jennifer chooses to stay behind to attend college in neighboring Springfield.
+Bidding farewell to her, Margaret, and Betty, while also promising to return whenever he can, David uses the remote control to return to the real world.

+There, only an hour has passed since David's disappearance.
 He finds his mother crying in the kitchen, lamenting that her life has not turned out the way she expected; he assures her that nothing has to be perfect.
 In Pleasantville, the citizens and Jennifer enjoy their lives.